 This input object is similar to EnergyManagementSystem:GlobalVariable.
 However, during the time stepping, its value is set to the value received from the external interface.
 During the warm-up period and the system sizing, its value is set to the value specified by the field “initial value.”
 This object can be used to move data into Erl subroutines.

-Field: EnergyPlus Variable Name
+Field: Name

 This field becomes the global Erl variable name that can be referenced in the EnergyPlus Runtime Language.
 No spaces are allowed in the object name.
 The name must be unique across all global scope variables including those declared as sensor and actuators and the built-in variables.